zghodsi/zghodsi.github.io/index.md

 ---

 ### News
-**Dec 2022** Our paper, "zPROBE: Zero Peek Robustness Checks for Federated Learning", received an outstanding paper award at at the [TSRML workshop](https://tsrml2022.github.io/) at NeurIPS 2022.
+**Dec 2022** Our paper, "zPROBE: Zero Peek Robustness Checks for Federated Learning", received an outstanding paper award at the [TSRML workshop](https://tsrml2022.github.io/) at NeurIPS 2022.

 **Oct 2021** Our paper, "Circa: Stochastic ReLUs for Private Deep Learning", has been accepted to NeurIPS 2021.